 Film Connection grad Hannah Salazar Gets Hired by Global Audio Visual Leader Encore!

-“Before the interview, Gervais had called me… to go over some interview questions they could possibly ask me.
+[break side=”left”] “Before the interview, my career advisor had called me… to go over some interview questions they could possibly ask me.
 He gave me some advice so I could go into the interview confidently….
 [And] I got the job in the beginning of January.”

 Encore is a really good company… and I personally believe it’s a good steppingstone.”

 [break side=”left”] So that’s your job today.
 What are your future goals?

 [break side=”left”] “A personal project of mine that’s in the making is I want to get into live streaming on Twitch or YouTube.
 I just have to figure out if I want to be on PC or if I want to be on my PlayStation 4.
 And I just have to also figure out if I want to be on Twitch or YouTube. …

 [break side=”left”] [In the long term] I want to be in the post-production side.
 I want to be behind the monitors and the screens.
 I just want to be editing videos and yeah, that’s where I want to be.”